bri111/catch-the-falling-items-solution/README.md

 ```

 3. Move the Basket
-- Use the `keydown` event listener to move the basket left or right when arrow keys are pressed.
+- We want the player to move the basket left and right using the arrow keys also known as `keydown`.
-- Update the basket's position using inline CSS.
-What does this do?
-- Check if the game is running.
-If not, ignore input.
-- Update the basketPosition based on key presses.
+- When the player presses:
+  - Left arrow key: Move the basket to the left.
-- Apply the new position to the basket.
+  - Right arrow key: Move the basket to the right.
 ```
 // Move the basket with arrow keys document.addEventListener("keydown", (event) => {